Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Operator Taxonomy

-There are mainly two implementations of \textsf{Select}: (1) \texttt{LLM-ALL} uses a batched strategy, that packs all candidates in $E_g(R)$ into a single prompt, submits it to the LLM, and invokes the LLM to directly return the filtered elements.
+There are mainly two implementations of \textsf{Filter}: (1) \texttt{LLM-ALL} uses a batched strategy, which packs all candidates in $E_g(R)$ into a single prompt, submits it to the LLM, and invokes the LLM to directly return the filtered ones.
 Currently, only BlendSQL~\cite{blendsql} applies this strategy.
-(2) \texttt{LLM-ONE}, widely applied in current works~\cite{aryn, thalamusdb, palimpzest,abacus,docetl,lotus}, uses a element-wise strategy that individually packs each candidate in $E_g(R)$, queries the LLM with the semantic condition $l$, and returns a Boolean value (true/false).
-After traversing all candidates, elements labeled true are retained.
+(2) \texttt{LLM-ONE}, widely applied in current works~\cite{aryn,thalamusdb,palimpzest,abacus,docetl,lotus}, uses a candidate-wise strategy that individually packs each candidate in $E_g(R)$, queries the LLM with the semantic condition $l$, and returns a Boolean value (true/false).
+After traversing all candidates, those labeled true are retained. \begin{new} Given $n$ candidates, \texttt{LLM-ALL} and \texttt{LLM-ONE} respectively take $\mathcal{O}(1)$ and $\mathcal{O}(n)$ times of LLM calls. \end{new}